Paul1nh0/jsh/README.txt

          msedge->domato based harness that connects windbg and collects crash repro and asseambly log.
          (this is also good for ie, just change the default web browser and the runner.py)

-         change all the paths under automation directory to point to your working path!

          read readme.txt (at automation) there for fuzzing.